 Crimes are generally classified as either felonies or misdemeanors.
 Infractions are not considered criminal offenses and include parking violations, motor vehicle equipment violations or disturbing the peace in some circumstances.

 The main difference between felonies and misdemeanors is the severity of the conduct and the sentence imposed.
-Generally, violent crimes, most drug offenses, substantial financial and property violations as well as most sex crimes are felonies.

 California also has “wobbler” offenses where the prosecution determines, based on the circumstances of the offense, the defendant’s criminal history and harm to the victim, whether to charge the defendant with either a felony or misdemeanor.
 These include: